Share

 What are the current mortgage interest rates in NZ?

-Out of the 6 major banks, the lowest 6 month fixed mortgage interest rate is 7.29%.
-This is currently offered by 2 banks.
-They are ASB and BNZ.
+Out of the 6 major banks BNZ currently offers the lowest 6 month fixed mortgage interest rate at 5.99%.

-TSB currently offers the lowest 2 year fixed mortgage interest rate at 6.75%.
+Westpac currently offers the lowest 2 year fixed mortgage interest rate at 5.65%.

 The interest rates we've stated are accurate to the best of our knowledge at the time of writing.
 Interest rates are ever-changing, so be sure to double check with your bank before locking in your interest rate.

 #1 Fixed vs floating interest rate.
-What's right for me?
+What rate is right for me?

 When you choose an interest rate you can either choose a fixed or a floating rate.
 You should get advice from your mortgage broker about which one to choose.